Up to 60% off sofas & mattresses — limited‑time deals.

 Quick checklist for choosing a lobby sofa

-• Choose a seat profile that supports easy sit-to-stand: moderate depth, supportive cushion, and arms on at least some seats
+• Choose a seat profile that makes standing up easier: moderate depth, supportive cushions, and arms on at least some seats

-• Insist on contract-grade construction: reinforced frame/joinery, commercial warranty, and parts availability
+• Look for contract-grade construction: reinforced joinery, a commercial warranty, and parts you can replace

-• Prefer replaceable wear parts: seat foam/inserts, cushion cores, glides/legs, and (when possible) removable covers
+• Prefer replaceable wear parts, including foam or inserts, cushion cores, glides or legs, and removable covers when available

-• Ask for safety/health documentation that matches your setting: local flammability requirements plus low-emissions information
+• Ask for safety and health documentation that fits your setting, including local flammability requirements and low-emissions information

-• Validate with a sample: test under your lobby lighting, confirm lead times, and map delivery/assembly constraints
+• Validate with a sample: check it under your lighting, confirm lead times, and map delivery and assembly constraints

 Common mistakes that make lobby sofas fail early